Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

 Every Comment will need to have reference to a Playlist.
 This reference is the `_id` of the Playlist.
 Remember, id's are unique so every Playlist can ask for all Comments that reference its id.
 Or conversely, any Comment will be able to refer to the Playlist the Comment was written for through the the playlist id it owns.

 You're going to build this next route on your own.
-It's going to be very similar to submit route you built for playlists, so refer to that if you need help!
+It's going to be very similar to the  submit route you built for playlists, so refer to that if you need help!
 You got this!

 > [action]
 >